 Schedule / Courses

+Three courses are required for the TC Certificate.
 Courses are offered on a quarter system as described on the MSOE Academic Calendar.
-For individual course offerings and starting dates, please see the Timetable of Classes or contact the Continuing Studies and Outreach office at (800) 321-6763 or via email at email@example.com.
-Courses for the TC Certificate:
+For individual course offerings and starting dates, please see the Timetable of Classes or contact Graduate and Professional Education at (800) 321-6763 or via email at email@example.com.
+Courses for the TC Certificate include:

 An associate degree, a bachelor’s degree or three years work experience.
 Prerequisite courses may be required for the bachelor’s degree, even if the course requiring the prerequisite has already been taken as part of the certificate program.
 Determination of prerequisite requirements for students transferring from the TC certificate into the TC bachelor’s degree rests with the academic advisors.

-For class start dates, please see the schedule of classes or contact the Continuing Studies and Outreach Department at (800) 321-6763.
+For class start dates, please see the schedule of classes or contact the Graduate & Professional Education Department at (800) 321-6763.

 For cost information, please visit our tuition and fees page.